VladislavFl/VladislavFl/README.md

 I’m interested in web development and pretty every other software engineering

-*   🌍  I'm based in Belarus
+*   🌍  I'm currently based in Belarus
 *   ✉️  You can contact me at [vlad23fleganov@gmail.com](mailto:vlad23fleganov@gmail.com)
 *   🧠  I'm currently learning to navigate the evolving landscape of web tech and artificial intelligence, turning complex ideas into elegant, functional realities
 *   👥  I'm looking to collaborate on several different open source projects